UniversalDependencies/docs/_nap/index.md

 ### Tags

 * Neapolitan uses all 17 universal tags.
-* Auxiliaries are verbal, usually formed from the verb _avé_ “to have”, which indicates perfective aspect.
+* Auxiliaries are verbal, usually formed from the verbs _essĕ_ "to be" and _avé_ “to have”, which indicates perfective aspect.
+The tag AUX is mainly used to mark:
+  - _essĕ_ "to be", which is also the copula;
+  - tense auxiliaries formed, as also in Italian, by _essĕ_ "to be" and _avé_ “to have”;
+  - auxiliaries in the progressive form, such _stonghĕ venennĕ_ "I am coming"
 * (De)verbal forms can be tagged in different ways.
   * Participles are usually tagged as [ADJ]().
   * Infinitive forms are always tagged as [NOUN]().